 Door-to-Door Poetry

 Rowan became the world’s first Door-to-Door Poet in October 2015.
-Knocking on strangers’ doors, he asks what is important to them; he then goes away and writes a poem about this, free of charge, before bringing it back and performing it on their doorstep.
-Through this bold and arguably stupid act, he’s trying to prove anyone can enjoy poetry and that strangers aren’t as scary as they’re made out to be.
-Rowan blogs about everything that happens to him at www.doortodoorpoetry.com
+Knocking on strangers’ doors, he asked what was important to them; he then went away and wrote a poem about this, free of charge, before bringing it back and performing it on their doorstep.
+Through this bold and arguably stupid act, he was trying to prove anyone can enjoy poetry and that strangers aren’t as scary as they’re made out to be.
+Rowan blogged about everything that happened to him at www.doortodoorpoetry.com

 Ignoring the advice of friends and a local police officer, Rowan took the project to the Byker Wall, a working class neighbourhood with a bad reputation.
 Based on the success of this visit, he was invited to become a Tent-to-Tent Poet at Glastonbury Festival in 2016, which was reviewed in the Guardian.